zackfravel/Design-Verification-and-Validation/README.md

 # VLSI-Circuit-Design
-Work samples of my experience in VLSI circuit design, synthesis, and test.
+Work samples of my academic experience in VLSI circuit design, synthesis, and test.